GlobalFishingWatch/GFW_technical_documentation/VIIRS-AIS-matching.md

     - Using this key, you can join with VIIRS table (`pipe_viirs_production_v20180723.raw_vbd_global`).
     - `concat(cast(Date_Mscan as string),concat(cast(Lat_DNB as string),cast(Lon_DNB as string))) as detect_id,`
 - `detect_timestamp`
+    - timespamp of VIIRS detection in UTC.
     - Same as `Date_Mscan`
 - `detect_lat`
+    - latitude of VIIRS detection.
     - Same as `Lat_DNB`
 - `detect_lon`
+    - longitude of VIIRS detection.
     - Same as `Lon_DNB`
 - `QF_Detect`
     - Integer quality flag for VIIRS detection, yielding information about quality and type of detection